Serafin (band): Appearances

 They sold the most records in France on Naïve Records, 20,000 or so.
 They toured extensively playing the Reading and Leeds Festivals twice, once on the Carling Stage (2002) and once on the Radio 1 stage (2003).

 Played many festivals in other European countries and supported Frank Black, Muse and Feeder, on their tour in 2003 before the release of No Push Collide.

 Their single Day By Day appeared on the Madden NFL 2004 video game.

-There's a hype around the founding members Darryn and Ben Smith, which is evident in one song, they are both vegan.